rafunds3d/CoherenceContextuality/README.md

+# Classicality Inequalties

+We provide here a series of numerical results for the e-print:

-# CoherenceFree
+# Here

-# This is read me blablabla